- What is Endocrinology Today about?

 - Editorial content

-Endocrinology Today is subjected to the same thorough peer review process and high production standards applied to its flagship journal Medicine Today.
+Endocrinology Today is subjected to the same thorough peer review process and high production standards applied to our flagship journal Medicine Today.

-Endocrinology Today is published four or five times a year.
+Endocrinology Today is published four times a year.

 The editorial independence and high clinical standards held by Endocrinology Today are of paramount importance to the publishers and are guarded rigorously.
 The entire content is subjected to a peer review process of the quality usually reserved for scientific (rather than review) publications.

 To ensure Endocrinology Today's editorial content is totally independent, credible and accurate:

 - the Editorial Advisory Board monitors the clinical standards and content of the journal

 - members of the Editorial Advisory Board and senior consultants provide author recommendations

 - all submitted articles undergo our thorough peer review process

 - all authors are required to disclose any commercial or financial association that might be seen to be a conflict of interest, using the standard disclosure form of the International Committee of Medical Journal Editors (http://www.icmje.org/conflicts-of-interest), and these disclosures are published at the end of each article